melroy89/melroy-blog/content/posts/2023-02-05-server-hardening.md

 USER worker
 ```

-Do don't need to copy the files with `--chown`, if the user does not need to write the files, as long as you place `USER <username>` in this case at the bottom of the Dockerfile.
-When you set `USER <username>` also depends on the folder permissions and what you want to achieve.
+Do don't need to copy the files with `--chown`, if the user does not need to have write access to the files, as long as you place `USER <username>` in this case at the bottom of the Dockerfile.

 **Did you know?**

-> The NodeJS Docker images has already a user called `node`, which you can use and set after you copies the files to the Docker image:
+> The official [NodeJS Docker image](https://hub.docker.com/_/node/) has already a user called "node", which you can use and set after you copied the files to the Docker image:
 >
 > ```Dockerfile
 > USER node